flathub-infra/documentation/docs/03-for-team-members/01-review.md

   we should verify that the submitter controls the domain or the website or in case of community repackages - that the domain is related to upstream and the website mentions the app or its authors etc.
+- Verify that no user-visible elements of the submission - such as the app name or icon in the metainfo or desktop file, violate trademarks.
+Refer to the [requirements](/docs/for-app-authors/requirements#no-trademark-violations).

 ## Special app-id rules